Sedex is one of the world’s leading ethical trade service providers, working to improve working conditions in global supply chains.

 It included working with some of the large retailers and brands to ensure it would be acceptable for wide use.

-The Sedex Virtual Assessment (SVA) was launched at the end of June 2020 and can now be deployed by Bureau Veritas, or one of the other 3 audit firms currently who have applied and met the required conditions.
+The Sedex Virtual Assessment (SVA) was launched at the end of June 2020 and can now be deployed by Bureau Veritas, or one of the few audit firms currently who have applied and met the required conditions.
 It is linked in to the process of regular initial, partial follow up and full follow up audits so helpful to existing programs.

 SVA follows the same topics as SMETA, but does so with the auditor joining the audit remotely via an app.
 There is still a site tour, document review, payroll and hour analysis and group interviews to help sites demonstrate working conditions.